The government’s newly appointed Human Trafficking Task Force will find ways to prevent human trafficking and protect and empower survivors.

 Minister Schulz was elected to the Legislative Assembly of Alberta on April 16, 2019, as the MLA for Calgary-Shaw.

 A wife and proud mother of two young children, Schulz has seen first-hand the challenges that Alberta’s families have faced during the last four years of economic stagnation and decline.
 A communications professional with a master’s degree from Johns Hopkins University, Schulz is eager to advocate for the types of common-sense policies that will grow Alberta’s economy and encourage investment and jobs to return to the province.

 Rebecca Schulz was appointed as Alberta’s Minister of Children’s Services on April 30, 2019.
 Schulz will be focused on ensuring that all Alberta children have the best opportunity to succeed.

-Minister of Children’s Services Rebecca Schulz issued the following statement to recognize Halloween.
+Minister of Children’s Services Rebecca Schulz issued the following statement on ending accreditation of child care centres

-Minister of Children’s Services Rebecca Schulz issued the following statement on Foster and Kinship Caregiver Week 2019:
+Minister of Children’s Services Rebecca Schulz issued the following statement about Social Work Week 2020.

 The Government of Alberta is introducing a consistent and equitable funding model to help vulnerable children across the province get the help they need.